 Royal Ascot is Britain’s most valuable race meeting, attracting many of the world’s finest racehorses who compete for millions of pounds in prize money.
 Eighteen Group races, eight of them Group One, have made household names of Royal Ascot winners like Frankel, Yeats and Black Caviar.
-Every year the meeting is broadcast to audiences around the globe and punters from far and wide have a flutter or two on the famous races, searching out the best Royal Ascot betting odds.
+Every year the meeting is broadcast to audiences around the globe and punters from far and wide have a flutter or two on the famous races, searching out the latest Royal Ascot betting odds.

 Ascot Racecourse was founded by Queen Anne in 1711, and has since received the patronage of a further eleven monarchs.
 The summer race meeting officially became a Royal week in 1911.